pingcap/blog/2017-08-15-multi-raft.md

 To sum up, we use Range for data sharding in TiKV and split them into multiple Raft Groups, each of which is called a Region.

-Below is the protocol definition of Region’s protbuf:
+Below is the protocol definition of Region's protbuf:

 ```